-This leads to really cool projects like the pure SVG landscapes I’ve listed here.
+This leads to really cool projects like the pure SVG landscapes I’ve collected here.

-All of these projects are totally free to edit and clone on CodePen.
+All of these projects are totally free to edit and use.
 They work on SVG code along with some basic CSS & JS to create animations, distortions, and parallax effects.

 The Web Designer Toolbox

 Unlimited Downloads: 500,000+ Web Templates, Themes, Plugins & Design Assets

 This example of a beautiful bay landscape was developed by Louis Coyle.
 It follows a poly-styled look mimicking the polygon display typically found in 3D rendering.

 Louis uses the TweenMax library to create the animations which are elegant in both style and code.